wombleton/gitlaw-nz/acts/P/Protection of Personal and Property Rights Act 1988.md

     (3) A witness called by a court under this section may be examined and re-examined by the court, or by any barrister or solicitor assisting the court, and may be cross-examined by or on behalf of any party to the proceedings or the person in respect of whom the application is made.

-    (4) [Sections 20][207], [38][210], and [39][211] of the Summary Proceedings Act 1957, so far as they are applicable and with the necessary modifications, shall apply with respect to every person called as a witness by the court under this section as if that person had been called by a party to the proceedings.
+    (4) [Sections 159][208] and [161 to 165][211] of the Criminal Procedure Act 2011, so far as they are applicable and with the necessary modifications, shall apply with respect to every person called as a witness by the court under this section as if that person had been called by a party to the proceedings.

     (5) The expenses of any witness called by a court under this section shall be paid in the first instance, in accordance with the prescribed scale of witnesses' expenses, out of public money appropriated by Parliament for the purpose.

+    Section 78(4): amended, on 1 July 2013, by [section 413][192] of the Criminal Procedure Act 2011 (2011 No 81).

     Section 78(5): amended, on 1 July 1989, by [section 86(1)][212] of the Public Finance Act 1989 (1989 No 44).